 The Interpretations Committee observed that the IAS 39 does not make any distinction between negative or positive interest rates.
 For this reason an entity should apply paragraph AG33(b) of IAS 39 when determining whether to separate an embedded interest rate floor from a floating rate host contract when the entity is operating in a negative interest rate environment in the same way that it would be applied if the entity was operating in a positive interest rate environment.

 The Interpretations Committee also observed that an entity applying paragraph AG33(b) of IAS 39 should determine the 'market rate of interest' by considering the specific terms of the contract, including the relevant credit or other spreads appropriate for the counterparty and the market in which it is operating.
 This is because the term 'market rate of interest' is linked to the concept of fair value as defined in IFRS 13 Fair Value Measurement and is described in paragraph AG64 of IAS 39 as the rate of interest 'for a similar instrument with a similar credit rating'.

-In light of the existing guidance in IFRS, the Interpretations Committee tentatively decided not to take this item onto its agenda.
+In the light of the existing IFRS requirements, the Interpretations Committee determined that neither an Interpretation nor an amendment to a Standard was necessary.
+Therefore, it was decided not to add this issue to the agenda.